About Us

 About Bloom Child Psychology

 Bloom Child Psychology is a private child and adolescent psychology practice established in 2019.
-Our team of dedicated clinical and educational psychologists provide best-practice, research-informed assessments and therapy tailored to each child or teen’s unique needs.
+Our team of dedicated clinical and educational psychologists provide assessment and therapy services that integrate evidence-based practices with individualized care.
 Whether you’re seeking clarity through a psychological assessment or support through therapy, we’re here to guide your family with expertise, compassion, and a deep belief in every child’s potential to bloom and thrive.

 At Bloom, we help you to understand your child’s unique profile and needs, and how to bring out the best in them.
 Common concerns seen at Bloom include difficulties in: